Chilled Salmon Salad

 - Onions: Swap red onions or green onions for shallots.

-- Tangy Flavor: Stir in some Dijon or capers.
+- Tangy Flavor: Stir in some Dijon mustard, kalamata olives or capers.

-- Herbs: Mix in fresh parsley, dill, or chives.
+- Fresh Herbs: Mix in fresh parsley, fresh dill, or chives.

 - Vegetables: Add chopped bell pepper, broccoli florets, or cucumber.